Renault Megane review - Reliability and safety

 Renault reliability is improving, while safety has always been a key selling point for the French manufacturer

 Renault has a historic reputation for building unreliable cars, but that's far from the truth these days.
-It finished 24th out of 26 manufacturers in our latest Driver Power satisfaction survey, which is an improvement from 19th-place in 2019 and an indication the company is headed in the right direction.
+It finished 15th out of 30 manufacturers in our latest Driver Power satisfaction survey, which is an improvement from 19th-place in 2019 and an indication the company is headed in the right direction.

-The Megane has a strong safety record, with Euro NCAP awarding it five stars.
-All versions get six airbags, parking sensors and cruise control with a speed limiter, while Renault also includes its Visio System which adds a lane departure warning, traffic sign recognition, high beam assist and lane departure warning.
-Autonomous emergency braking is offered with the adaptive cruise control upgrade, at £400.
+The Megane has a strong safety record, with Euro NCAP awarding it a full five stars.
+All versions get six airbags, parking sensors and cruise control with a speed limiter, while Renault also includes its Visio System which adds a lane departure warning, traffic sign recognition and an automatic high/low beam function.

 In this review